schafric/MFF-NSWI041/1/seminar-work.md

 - Introduce unavailability constraints into a prepared `central schedule`.
   Such constraints will be considered while creating `schedule triples`, but are not mandatory for a `planner`.

+- Adjust metadata about `schedule-triples` - for example adding links for student enrolled in that triple (to third parties like moodle, one drive etc.), providing them with further instructions or information.

 **Reporting activities**